Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 A hiker can also never have too many hats, especially if she loves to explore trails in all four seasons.

-For warm weather hiking, this hat has a lot going for it.
+For warm weather hiking, this REI Co-op Vented Explorer Hat has a lot going for it.

 Hikers need hydration options regardless of the temperature, which makes a reusable, durable water bottle an excellent gift.

-These 21 ounce metal Hydro Flask options keep beverages cold all day, or hot up to six hours, on a hike:
+This 21 ounce metal Hydro Flask option keeps beverages cold all day, or hot up to six hours, on a hike

 Explore the entire universe of Hydro Flask sizes, colors, and caps here.